AUMSA/2020-MSA-content/Workshops/GitHub-Handbook.md

 - **Step 1: Create a new local Git repository**

-Based on what we learned in the [**Learn Git In 15 Minutes**](https://www.youtube.com/watch?v=USjZcfj8yxE) tutorial, open up your terminal and navigate to your projects folder, then run the following command to create a new project folder and navigate into it:
+Based on what we learned in Git Handbook, open up your terminal and navigate to your projects folder, then run the following command to create a new project folder and navigate into it:

 ```bash
 mkdir hello-world